 The choral tradition at our Church is maintained by our excellent choir, which sings on Sunday mornings at the 9.30am Eucharist service and, on the third Sunday of every month, at Choral Evensong, with extra services for all the major Church Festivals.
 At each service the choir sings an anthem, and a choral setting of the Canticles at Evensong.
 The choir’s repertoire is extensive, ranging from the Renaissance to the present day.

 St Mary’s choir also visits other major churches, cathedrals and abbeys to sing from time to time.
 The choir takes part in both the Oxford Annual Choir Festival and Henley Churches Festival.
-In August 2015 the choir will sing for High Mass in Brussels Cathedral.
+In August 2015 the choir sang for High Mass in Brussels Cathedral.

 New junior choristers join our Melody Makers sections, and begin with a probationary period of about 12 weeks, during which they take part in Thursday rehearsals from 7.15pm to 8.30pm, when they learn the basics of vocal technique and choral singing.
 After a few weeks new choristers join the Choir at Sundays services, and full admission usually takes place a few weeks later.

 The junior choristers are involved in the Royal School of Church Music ‘Voice for Life’ training scheme.
 Assessed at various stages, each singer is given music training, focusing on a wide variety of different musical skills.